Spreadex: Best Choice for Intermediate Traders

 Which Day Trading Strategies Actually Work?

-Scalping, momentum, and breakout trading all work — if you stick to rules.
-Most traders fail because they ditch the plan after losses.
-When we backtested strategies, the one with clear exit rules beat the “perfect” setup we kept second-guessing.
-Pick a method and commit.
+Scalping, momentum, and breakout trading all work, provided you stick to rules.
+When we backtested strategies during the test window, the version with written exit rules beat the discretionary setup we kept second-guessing.

 How Can You Manage Risk While Trading Daily?